LiamJCates/Programming-Notes/Databases/SQL/Concepts/Concepts.md

 it refers.
 Foreign keys also help you avoid the dreaded “orphaned rows,” a classic example of which is an order row without an associated customer.
 If you don’t know who placed the order, you can’t process it, and you obviously can’t invoice it.
 That’ll throw off your quarterly sales!

+A FOREIGN KEY constraint does not have to be linked only to a PRIMARY KEY constraint in another table; it can also be defined to reference the columns of a UNIQUE constraint in another table.

 Views